fulalas/gnome-session-sysvinit/README.md

 This is a port of [gnome-session-openrc](https://github.com/swagtoy/gnome-session-openrc/) to sysvinit systems (e.g. PorteuX/Slackware).

-It creates a new session leader, ctl tool, and helper scripts to make GNOME session work without systemd.

-Instead of using systemd or OpenRC user services, this port uses simple shell scripts (`gnome-session-start` and `gnome-session-stop`) to manage session components.
+It uses simple shell scripts (`gnome-session-start` and `gnome-session-stop`) to manage session components.
 The session leader spawns the start script and monitors a FIFO for shutdown signaling.

 This requires **elogind** for session/seat management.

 # Applying the changes

-Simply clone this repository and copy/replace its content to gnome-session source code, and build it normally.
+Simply clone this repository and copy/replace its content to `gnome-session` source code, and build it normally.

 # How it works